 Begin in mountain pose with your feet firm.
-Sink your hips, thighs & tilt your pelvis forward.
+Sink your hips and thighs, into chair pose.
+Tilt your pelvis forward.
 Lift your chest & arms.
 Draw your hands to heart center.
 Inhale & lengthen the spine.
 Exhale & draw your right elbow to the outside of your left knee.
 Keep your left arm pointing up, while you steady the bend in your knees.
 Let the blood flow back into the arms, and repeat on the other side.

 2. Child’s Pose – Balasana

 From a seated posture begin to shift your hips towards your heels.
 Draw your knees as wide as the mat.
 Lengthen your left arm and right arm out in front of you.
 Rest your belly in between your thighs.
 Press the forehead into the mat & breathe.
 When finished press the hands down and lift into downward facing.

 From a standing position walk the feet wider than the mat, toes pointed out.
 With your hands in prayer position, lower your hips all the way to a squat.
 Press your elbows into your knees.
 Invite pranayama into the body while you sit nice and tall.

 Begin in a seated position.
 Bend your knees and draw your feet together.
 Bring your left hand, and right hand to your feet.
 Find a seated forward bend while you hold your feet like a book.

 Begin on your belly.
 Reach your right hand back to grab your right foot or ankle.
 Reach your left hand back to grab your left foot or ankle.
 Press your pelvis forward and down.
 Lift your body as you balance on your pelvic floor.
 Continuously press your shins back while you open across your chest.
 Find some movement, or stay steady for 5-8 breaths.

 6. Half Spinal Seated Twist – Ardha Matsyendrasana